axel22/axel22.github.com/_posts/2013-11-03-specialization-quirks.md

 > Restrict your specialized primitive types to ensure shorter compilation times and make compiler output smaller.

-## Avoid using specialization and implicit classes
+## Avoid using specialization and implicit classes together

 Instead of: